ros2/ros2_documentation/source/How-To-Guides/Installing-on-Raspberry-Pi.rst

 Make sure to confirm that you have selected the correct version as described in `REP-2000 <https://reps.openrobotics.org/rep-2000/>`__.

 Ubuntu for Raspberry Pi doesn't include the *backports* and *updates* software suites by default.
 These are required for the ROS 2 binary install to work.
-So, please make check and edit the */etc/apt/sources.list.d/ubuntu.sources* file on your Raspberry Pi before istalling ROS 2.
+So, please make check and edit the */etc/apt/sources.list.d/ubuntu.sources* file on your Raspberry Pi before installing ROS 2.
 For example, the Ubuntu 24.04 "Noble Numbat" release should have an entry that looks like this:

 .. code-block:: console